Titaniel3/ASDA_2025_Group_1_Portfolio_new/reports/Report_LEGO.md

 ## 7. AI Disclaimer

 We used AI for visualization.
-We first did it ourselves but the visuals did not look so great so we optimized the colour schema and the general look of the plots using ChatGPT by prompting what we wanted our plots to look like and providing our code and asking ChatGPT to optimize it.
+We first did it ourselves but the visuals did not look so great so we optimized the color schema and the general look of the plots using ChatGPT by prompting what we wanted our plots to look like and providing our code and asking ChatGPT to optimize it.

-For the Coding, we asked ChatGPT to help us with the Code for cleaning the Colors, as this was quite difficult and even after excessive research we could not figure it out ourselves.
-So we wrote a prompt with the excact description of the problem and received ready-to-use code.
+For the Data cleaning process, we asked ChatGPT to help us with the code for cleaning the colors, as this was quite difficult and even after excessive research we could not figure it out ourselves.
+So we wrote a prompt with the excact description of the problem and the solution we wanted to implement (with modifiers, bases and the capitalization of the first letters) and received ready-to-use code.

 ---